 The Atlas provides a great opportunity to learn more about some of the rare, secretive, or high conservation priority bird species in the state.

-To maintain high data quality and provide useful information for management, there are some species for which we will request more detailed information (Appendix C).
-This extra detail can most easily be achieved by:
+To maintain high data quality and provide useful information for management, there are some species for which we will request more detailed information (see Appendix B).